sota-zk-labs/policies/programming.md

 - **Deadline:** Every pull request MUST be reviewed by ALL members within a day (unless there is a specific reason not to do so).
 We require this so that everyone knows what others are doing and shares common responsibility.

+## Work Artifact

+- Every piece of work needs to be documented in a Git repository that meets at least level 1 standard.

+Standard:
+1. Summary of your docs/chapter, main takeaways, application: Is it worth reading?
+Did you gain anything from it?
+2. Brief explanation about every sub-chapter.
+3. Reintroduce that docs/chapter in your own words, use images, teach someone else, and explain how to make it more understandable.

 ## Language-Specific Conventions

 - **To Be Determined (TBD):** Specific conventions for programming languages will be outlined and documented.
 TBD placeholders are subject to future updates as language-specific requirements are identified and agreed upon.